BrainJuice-App/flashcards/README.md

 ### What is BrainJuice? ###

-Brain juice is a JavaScript study tool that allows users to ...sos need help  lolo;
+BrainJuice is a JavaScript study tool that allows users to study using a classic flashcard approach with the option to add customizable cards.

 ### How it Works ###

 •Sign In or Sign Up
 •Shuffle Cards
-•Edit Profile:
+•Crate/Edit Profile:
 -edit first name, last name, user name and bio
 -upload picture
 •Create new card, edit and delete existing card user has made